bbelderbos/bbelderbos.github.io/_posts/2016-06-26-analyzing-brexit-data-with-pandas.md

 #### And how does being born outside UK influence?

 ![perc_born_outside_uk.png]({{ site.baseurl }}/assets/perc_born_outside_uk.png)

+Clearly elderly people and areas with a higher unemployment rate tend to vote for "Leave".
+On the other hand, areas with a higher percentage of highly educated people, and regions with more people born outside the UK, (generally) prefer that UK remains in the EU.

 Again, to see how I got to these results with Pandas you can see the full notebook [here](https://github.com/bbelderbos/brexit-pandas/blob/master/brexit_demographics.ipynb).